Discover Singapore

 As the global travel hub of Southeast Asia, Singapore mixes its colourful past with a high-tech present in an exotically exciting way.

 Air New Zealand flies non-stop from Auckland to Singapore every day.
-From April to October each year there are two flights a day.
+From April to October, there are two flights a day.
 Domestic connections are available from Air New Zealand serviced airports.
-On all flights to and from Singapore you have a choice of economy, premium economy and business premier™.
+On flights to Singapore, you have a choice of Economy, Economy Stretch, Premium Economy and Business Premier™.
 The flight time between Singapore and Auckland is around 11 hours.
-For the most up-to-date flight schedule, please use the 'book your trip' functionality.
+To see the most up-to-date flight schedule, please use our 'book now' button.

 Singapore is the ultimate modern Asian city; a melting pot of people, business, design and ideas.
 Often called the Lion City, this convenient aviation gateway to the world has a dazzling skyline, which makes it one of the best places in the world to enjoy a rooftop cocktail.